sassiwalid/sgxPingPongTest/README.md

 ```shell
 $ ./sgx_linux_x64_sdk_${version}.bin
 ```
-6. After installing, you should setup the environnement variable using this command.
+6. After installing, you should setup the environment variable using this command.

 ## Running the pingpong demo
 After downloading the demo, you shoud access to the directory by this command: